mullvad/mullvadvpn-app/test/docs/BUILD_OS_IMAGE.md

 #### sudo

 The user should be able to execute `sudo` without a password.
+On Debian/Ubuntu, the user should be added to the group `sudo`.
+On Fedora, the group is typically called `wheel`, which is used in the example below.

-One way of accomplishing this is to add the `test` user to the `wheel` group
+Add the `test` user to the `wheel` group
 ```bash
 gpasswd -a test wheel
 ```